3 Reasons to Wait Until 70 to Start Taking Your Social Security Benefits

 Those COLA increases are not always enough to keep up with true inflation.
 And, when there is a COLA for Social Security, it may be coupled with a Medicare premium increase.

-2. You May Draw Social Security Benefits for a Long, Long Time
+2. You May Be Getting Social Security Checks for a Long, Long Time

 Life expectancy is a critical factor in Social Security planning.
 Of course, no one can predict how long they will live, but according to the CDC’s most recent figures, the average American who makes it to age 65 can expect to live another 19 years.